An Algorithmic Framework for Strategic Fair Division: Existence of Equilibria

 It is well-known that finite extensive-form games of perfect information can be solved using \emph{backward induction}: starting from the leaves and progressing towards the root, at each node the relevant agent chooses an action that maximizes its utility, given the actions that were computed for the node's children.
 The induced strategies form an SPNE.
 Unfortunately, although we consider finite GCC protocols, we also need to deal with \emph{Cut} nodes where the action space is infinite, hence na\"ive backward induction does not apply.

-In fact, it turns out that not every GCC protocol admits an exact NE.
-For example, consider Algorithm 1, and assume that the valuation function of agent 1 is strictly positive.
+In fact, it turns out that not every GCC protocol admits an exact NE --- not to mention SPNE.
+For example, consider Algorithm 1, and assume that the value density function of agent 1 is strictly positive.
 Assume there exists a NE where agent $1$ cuts at $x^{*}, y^{*}, z^{*}$, respectively, and chooses the piece $[x^{*}, y^{*}]$.
 If $x^{*} > 0$, then the agent can improve its utility by making the first cut at $x' = 0$ and choosing the piece $[x', y^{*}]$, since $V_1([x', y^{*}]) > V_{1}([x^{*}, y^{*}])$.
 Thus, $x^{*} = 0$.
 Moreover, it cannot be the case that $y^{*} = 1$, since the agent only receives an allocation if $y^{*} < z^{*} \leq 1$.
 Thus, $y^{*} < 1$.
 Then, by making the second cut at any $y' \in (y^{*}, z^{*})$, agent $1$ can obtain the value $V_{1}([0, y']) > V_{1}([0, y^{*}])$.
 It follows that there is no exact NE where the agent chooses the first piece.
 Similarly, it can be shown that there is no exact NE where the agent chooses the second piece, $[y^{*}, z^{*}]$.
 This illustrates why backward induction does not apply: the maximum value at some \emph{Cut} nodes may not be well defined.
-Nevertheless, we are able to prove a strong positive result.